AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 The maximum sed tank flow rate dictates the required pipe diameter for the manifold and launder.

-7. What is the minimum inner diameter of the sedimentation tank manifold?
+**7. What is the minimum** inner diameter of the sedimentation tank manifold?
 :math:`Q = \frac{\bar v*\pi*D^2}{4}`

-8. What is the required nominal pipe diameter given this flow rate?
+**8. What is the required** nominal pipe diameter given this flow rate?
 The function from the pipe database can return the nominal diameter from the diameter and SDR.

 .. code:: python